celt29/reading-notes/Read01.md

   - Single Paragraph:
   You do an > plus a space then begin typing whatever you want the BQ to be.
   - Multiple Paragraphs:
   To do a multi Paragraph BQ you do the same as for a single BQ but you add an > on each blank line between Paragraphs.
-For the 2nd or 3rd and so on paragraph you just do the > as normal.
-  - Nested paragraphs:
   You can nest a BQ by doing two >>'s infront of the paragraph you want to nest.
   - BQ's can contain most Markdown formated elements but not all.
 You have to experiment.
-  - BQ best practice is to put a blank line before and after.
+  - BQ best practice is to put a blank line before and after each BQ.
 - Lists
   - Unordered list:
   In order to do an UL you simply add a (-) with a space after it and then add whatever you want to the list.
 An example would be (- blah).
-If you want to start an UL with a number followed by a period you need to "escape" the (.) with a (\) before it, otherwise it will become an OL.
+If you want to start an UL with a number followed by a period you need to "escape" the (.) with a backslash before it, otherwise it will become an OL.
 Example (`- 1\.`).
   - Ordered list:
   To do an OL you start with the number 1 and add a period (1.) and then when you want to go to the next list item you just start on a new line and do the number 2 with a period (2.) and so on.
   - Adding elements in Lists:
   To add another element in a list while preserving the continuity of the list, indent the element four spaces or one tab, as shown in the following examples.
 Reference the Basic Syntax reading.
+E.g. of a Blockquote Element.
+Have to add a space between each UL item or two spaces after each UL item.
+  - First item
+  - Second item

+      > BQ

+  - Third item

   You can nest an UL in an OL, indent 4 spaces.
 You can also do an OL inside an OL tha same way.

 - Code